wakgill/deryk/_posts/2021-01-25-satoshi-ip.md

 ## Primary Source #8: Re: More BitCoin questions

-In an [email](https://wakgill.github.io/bitcoin-archive/docs/emails/mike-hearn/10/#selection-27.423-2.8) reply to Mike Hearn on January 07, 2011, Satoshi asks Mike about his work on a client-only implentation of Bitcoin.
+In an [email](https://wakgill.github.io/bitcoin-archive/docs/emails/mike-hearn/10/#selection-27.423-2.8) reply to Mike Hearn on January 07, 2011, Satoshi asks Mike about the licensing on his work on a client-only implentation of Bitcoin.

 ```
 The first client-only implementation will really start to move things to the next step.
 Is it going to be open source, or Google proprietary?